 About Dr. Villalonga Olives:

 Dr. Villalonga-Olives, associate professor, is a tenured social epidemiologist who holds a PhD in Biomedicine with specialties in Epidemiology and Public Health.
 She completed her BsC in Sociology and MsC in Sociology and Health at the University of Barcelona in Spain, including a long international stay at the Università degli Study di Trieste in Italy.
-She received her PhD with International Doctor Distinction from Universitat Pompeu Fabra, and completed stays at the London School of Economics in the UK and the University Medical Center Hamburg-Eppendorf in Germany.
+She received her PhD with International Doctor Distinction from Universitat Pompeu Fabra in Spain, and completed predoctoral research stays at the London School of Economics in the UK and the University Medical Center Hamburg-Eppendorf in Germany.
 During her PhD studies, she performed on-site public health interventions serving non-governmental organizations in India and Cuba.

 Research Interests:

-Dr. Villalonga-Olives’ research interests are related to the study of social determinants of health, with an emphasis on social capital, health inequalities, structural racism and a focus on the design of health interventions.
-She has a background in psychometrics and has worked adapting and developing measurement instruments.
-Dr. Villalonga’s research program has recently secured over $4 million in extramural funding.
-Currently, she serves as the Principal Investigator for multiple awards, among them a National Institutes of Health (NIH) R01 grant aimed at creating an intersectional, multilevel, and multidimensional measure of structural racism.
-In this study, she leads a team comprising psychometricians and social epidemiologists, utilizing item response theory methods to develop this measure.
+Dr. Villalonga-Olives’ research interests are related to the study of social determinants of health, with an emphasis on health inequalities and determinants such as social capital, structural and financial barriers and unfair treatment, and a focus on the design of health interventions.
+She has a background in psychometrics, holds a Certificate in Biostatistics from Harvard University, and has extensive experience adapting and developing measurement instruments.
+Dr. Villalonga’s research program has secured more than $4 million in extramural funding in recent years.
+She currently serves as Principal Investigator for multiple awards, including an NIH R01.
+In this study, she leads a multidisciplinary team of over 30 community leaders, psychometricians, social epidemiologists, and students applying qualitative methods and item response theory methods to develop a multilevel measure of structural and economic barriers and unfair treatment.
 Her work is also centered on implementing social capital interventions, and on the investigation of the relationship between social capital and health outcomes with a focus on underserved and vulnerable populations such as immigrants.
 In her other projects as a Principal Investigator funded by the Prevent Cancer Foundation and the Merck Investigator Studies Program, she is currently adapting cancer knowledge and health literacy instruments for Hispanics/Latinos living in the U.S., studying the presence of racial Differential Item Functioning in social indicators and implementing a social capital intervention to improve cancer screening rates of Hispanic/Latino immigrants in the Baltimore-Washington DC area.
-She is a co-investigator of two NIH R01.
-The first one evaluates the impact of individual- and neighborhood-level social connectedness on mental health in Black adults and is led by Dr. Ransome from Yale University.
-The second one is an R01 aimed at developing a measure for shared decision-making in maternity care through “Communicating CHOICes, CHildbirth Options, Information, and person-Centered Explanation,” led by Dr. Breman from the University of Maryland Baltimore.
+This work also included a research stay and fieldwork in El Salvador to better understand the migration contexts of Hispanic/Latino communities and to inform strategies that improve their migration experience into the United States.

 Contact Information: